Deborah Gleeson

 PhD in Health Policy

-Dr Deborah Gleeson is a member of the Working Group on Trade and Access to Medicines at the Boston University Global Development Policy Center and a Senior Lecturer in the School of Psychology and Public Health at La Trobe University, Australia, and an Associate at La Trobe University’s Centre for Health Law and Society.
+Dr. Deborah Gleeson is an Associate Professor in the School of Psychology and Public Health at La Trobe University, Australia, and an Associate at La Trobe University’s Centre for Health Law and Society.
 Deborah holds a Graduate Diploma in Health Promotion, a Master of Public Health and PhD in Health Policy.
 Her main research focus is the interface between trade and investment agreements and public health, and she has over 35 peer-reviewed publications on this topic, covering a range of topic areas including access to affordable medicines, alcohol and tobacco policy, and food and nutrition.
 Deborah co-convenes the Political Economy of Health Special Interest Group of the Public Health Association of Australia (PHAA) and frequently represents PHAA on matters related to trade and health.
 She received a PHAA President’s Award 2015 for public health leadership, engagement and commitment on the impact of international trade issues on public health.

 View all profiles